statgen/pheweb/README.md

 ### 3. Prepare your association files

-You need one file for each phenotype, and there are some requirements:
+You need one file for each phenotype.
+Most common GWAS file formats should work.
+Here are the requirements:

 - It needs a header row.
 - Columns can be delimited by tabs, spaces, or commas.